Shock Treatment (band): Dissolution and rebirth

 Reviving the Shock Treatment fan-base and interest in the earlier band's legacy, Shock Treatment 21 has since become one of Northern Ireland's popular live acts, sharing bills with the likes of 999, The Lurkers, John Otway and Alabama 3.
-A new single and second album from the band is scheduled in 2017 on punk label Spit Records.
+Dropping the '21' from their name, Shock Treatment, released their second album, 'Exclusive Photos', featuring Barry McIlheney once again on lead vocals, in early 2024.